drjam2005/animation/README.md

 # Manim kind of animation

 TODO:
+- ENUMS ENUMS ENUMS
-- Create Keyframe kinda thing
+- Create much more sophisticated animation system
-- Create animation using functions/classes such as (AnimateRect), (AnimateEllipse), and such
+- Add text/font rendering and such